NielsEscarfail/FeatureExtractionKWS/README.md

 - Explore new feature extraction methods for KWS to obtain a high-accuracy, low latency and power consumption model.

 ## Training KWS models
-To train then test a model, run: python main.py --model model_name --ft_extr mfcc
+To train then test a model, run:

+python main.py --model model_name --ft_extr feature_extraction_method

+for instance, for a DSCNN with MFCC feature extraction, run:

+python main.py --model dscnn --ft_extr mfcc

-To load and test a model run: (--model_save_dir must be in models/trained_models, you can also just specify the model and feature extraction method) python main.py --load_trained True --model_save_dir dscnn_mfcc
+To load and test a model run: (--model_save_dir must be in models/trained_models, you can also just specify the model and feature extraction method)

+python main.py --load_trained True --model_save_dir dscnn_mfcc